ringlej/ptxdist/doc/dev_manual.rst

-When building a single package, PTXdist needs the information on how to handle the package, i.e. on how to get it from the source up to what the target needs at runtime.
+When building a single package, PTXdist needs the information on how to handle the package, i.e. on how to get it from the source up to what the target needs at run-time.
 This information is provided by a rule file per package.

 PTXdist collects all rule files in its ``rules/`` directory.
 Whenever